stylersnico/abyssproject-wiki/en/infomaniak/public-cloud/creating-object-store-container.md

 # Introduction
 For this procedure, we use Debian 11.

-> All the secrets and IDs in this procedure have been auto-generated, they don't exists.
+> All the secrets and IDs in this procedure have been auto-generated, they don't exist.
 {.is-info}